Unifying Hinduism: Controversy

-In his book Indra's Net: Defending Hinduism's Philosophical Unity, Rajiv Malhotra quoted and cited numerous ideas from Unifying Hinduism, describing it as an "excellent study of the pre-colonial coherence of Hinduism", and as a "positive exception to many [reifying, homogenizing, and isolating] trends in scholarship" by Westerners about the evolution of Hindu philosophy.
-However, despite the citations, it was alleged that Rajiv Malhotra's work actually plagiarised Nicholson's work.
-It led to an online controversy without any actual lawsuit being filed against Rajiv Malhotra.
+In the 2014 book Indra's Net: Defending Hinduism's Philosophical Unity, written by Indian-American author Rajiv Malhotra, the author quoted Nicholson several times and cited numerous ideas from Unifying Hinduism, describing it as an "excellent study of the pre-colonial coherence of Hinduism", and as a "positive exception to many [reifying, homogenizing, and isolating] trends in scholarship" by Westerners about the evolution of Hindu philosophy.
+However, despite the citations, it was alleged that Malhotra's book actually plagiarized Nicholson's work.
+It led to an online controversy without any actual lawsuit being filed against Malhotra.
 In response to Nicholson, Malhotra stated "I used your work with explicit references 30 times in Indra's Net, hence there was no ill-intention," and provided with a list of these citations.
 He added that he will be removing all references to Nicholson, replacing them with original Indian sources.
 Thereafter, a re-written version of the debated chapter was posted on the book's website.